General Electric LM6000: Design and development

 The GE LM6000 PC is rated to provide more than 43 MW with a thermal efficiency of around 42% LHV at ISO conditions.
 With options, this can be increased to around 50 MW rated power.

 Applications

-Over 1000 LM6000 gas turbines shipped and over 21 million hours of operation.
-Applications include power generation for combined cycle or peak power.
+Over 1000 LM6000 gas turbines have shipped, and have collectively operated for over 21 million hours.
+Applications include power generation for combined-cycle or peak power.
 Other applications include combined heat and power for industrial and independent power producers.